 How To Remove A Speeding Ticket From Your Record

 Sometimes you’re simply not paying close enough attention to the speed limit of the road you’re driving on.
 Or, maybe you’re on a street where the speed limit drops unexpectedly after a certain intersection.
-Whatever the case may be, there a few things you can do to attempt to remove a speeding ticket from your driving record.
+Whatever the case may be, there are a few things you can do to attempt to remove a speeding ticket from your driving record.

 - Contest the Ticket.
 In most cases, it’s your word against the police officer’s that issued your ticket.
 It might be a long shot, but if you win your case, your speeding ticket won’t go on your driving record.
 That means your Auto Insurance company won’t increase your rates.